spkcspider/spkcspider/README.md

 This project can either be used as a standalone project (clone repo) or as a set of reusable apps (setup.py installation).

-spkcspider.apps.spideraccounts: user implementation suitable for the spiders, you may want to use your own user model
+spkcspider.apps.spideraccounts: user implementation suitable for the spiders.
+You can supply your own user model instead.

 spkcspider.apps.spider: store User Components, common base, WARNING: has spider_base namespace to not break existing apps